Justice Ginsburg has surgery to remove cancerous growths

-WASHINGTON — Justice Ruth Bader Ginsburg had surgery Friday to remove two malignant growths in her left lung, the Supreme Court said.
+WASHINGTON — Justice Ruth Bader Ginsburg had surgery Friday to remove two malignant growths in her left lung, the third time the Supreme Court’s oldest justice has been treated for cancer since 1999.

-It is the 85-year-old Ginsburg’s third bout with cancer since joining the court in 1993.

-Ginsburg, who leads the court’s liberal wing, is expected to remain in the hospital for a few days, the court said.
+The 85-year-old Ginsburg is the leader of the court’s liberal wing.
+She has achieved an iconic status rare for Supreme Court justices, and is known as the Notorious RBG to some of her most ardent fans.
+In recent days, Ginsburg has basked in the warm applause of audiences that turned out for screenings of a new feature film about her life.

+Her health is closely watched by liberals and conservatives alike.
+If she were to step down now, President Donald Trump would choose her replacement, and further shift the Supreme Court in a more conservative direction.

-The growths were found during tests Ginsburg had after she fractured ribs in a fall in her Supreme Court office on Nov.
-7.
+The growths were found incidentally during tests Ginsburg had after she fractured ribs in a fall in her Supreme Court office on Nov.
+7, the court said.

+Doctors at Memorial Sloan Kettering Cancer Center in New York performed a procedure called a pulmonary lobectomy on Ginsburg.
+The growths they removed were determined to be malignant in an initial pathology evaluation, the court said, citing Ginsburg’s thoracic surgeon, Dr. Valerie W. Rusch.

+Ginsburg is expected to remain in the hospital for a few days, the court statement said.

+It was unclear whether Ginsburg would be back on bench when the court next meets on Jan.
+7. She has never missed Supreme Court arguments in more than 25 years as a justice.

+She told an audience in New York last week at a screening of the movie “On the Basis of Sex” that she was about to resume her now-famous workout routine .

-The court’s oldest justice had surgery for colorectal cancer in 1999 and pancreatic cancer 10 years later.
+Ginsburg had surgery for colorectal cancer in 1999 and pancreatic cancer 10 years later.
+Doctors found the growth on her pancreas in the course of routine screenings as a result of her first cancer.

 Among other health problems, she also broke two ribs in a fall in 2012 and had a stent implanted to open a blocked artery in 2014.
 She was hospitalized after a bad reaction to medicine in 2009.